 (primarily chronic psychoses)

-The formal didactic curriculum during PGY3 provides a series of advanced topics, including Combined Psychotherapy and Pharmacology, Advanced Psychopharmacology and Evidence Based Medicine courses.
+The formal Thursday afternoon teaching curriculum during PGY3 provides a series of advanced topics, including courses on multiple modalities of psychotherapy, advanced psychopharmacology and evidence based medicine.
 These programs are directed and taught by faculty, many of whom are renowned experts in their areas.

-The final year of the four-year general psychiatry training program is designed allow a majority of the time available as elective time, to develop individual proposals for didactic, clinical, or research training suited to their specific career goals.
-This is also an opportunity to "round out" the training experience by choosing electives to fortify specific aspects of training experience.
+The final year of the four-year general psychiatry training program is designed to allow a majority of residents’ time be available as elective time, and to develop individual proposals for Thursday afternoon teaching , clinical, or research training suited to their specific career goals.
+This is also an opportunity to "round out" the training experience by choosing electives to fortify specific aspects of residents’ training.
 This outstanding feature enables senior residents to continue to handle longitudinal cases under supervision while carrying a light course load.
 There are currently no call obligations in the senior year.
-Final-year proposals are submitted for review late in the preceding year.
-There are a large number of existing elective opportunities and new ones are regularly proposed by residents and faculty.
+There are a large number of existing elective opportunities and new ones are regularly proposed by residents and faculty, further diversifying the experience.
 Many residents choose elective training sites to explore career opportunities.

-The many elective opportunities, (over 40), are an example of the breadth of clinical services and training opportunities offered within the training program.
-New electives are developed every year.
+The many elective options, (over 40), are an example of the breadth of clinical services and training opportunities offered within the residency program.
+New electives are developed, and preexisting electives are refined, every year.

 PGY4 also allows time to complete any remaining requirements such as Community Psychiatry and Forensic Psychiatry.

-The formal didactic curriculum during PGY4 provides a series of advanced topics and classes specifically geared toward preparation for careers after residency.
+The formal Thursday afternoon teaching curriculum during PGY4 provides a series of advanced topics and classes specifically geared toward preparation for careers after residency.
 Some of the time in the curriculum is set aside each year to accommodate requests by the senior class for additional coursework.

 Psychotherapy training is an important and integral component of residency training.
 There is a strong commitment in the program to the development of sound psychotherapeutic skills in Interpersonal Psychotherapy, Cognitive Behavioral Therapy and Long term Psychodynamic Psychotherapy.
 Even though there appears to be reduced insurance coverage for long term psychotherapies, we believe that long-term psychotherapy is a powerful educational experience and aids significantly in becoming effective at shorter-term therapies.